Bower Explained

 When developing a library, one needs to refer to specific versions of dependencies that do not change over time.

-, they can modify the "binary" of the dependency without changing the version to which it refers.
+If one uses spago, they can modify the "binary" of the dependency without changing the version to which it refers.
 For application developers, this can be desirable.
 Not so for library developers.

-while others do not.
+Some people prefer bower over spago while others do not.
 Learn about both and make your decision.

-Why doesn't Purescript use npm
+Why doesn't Purescript use npm?

 The following provides a much shorter explanation of Why the PureScript Community Uses Bower